12.15 Ongoing Training

 • Training provided by Adoption Support for Kentucky (ASK) or Kentucky Foster and Adoptive Parent Training Support Network is pre-approved for training hours.

 • Just in Time Kentucky offers foster families online training opportunities, which have been pre-approved for training credit.
-Upon successful completion of the quiz, the certificate is sent to TRIS for credit to be assigned to the participants training record.
+Upon successful completion of the quiz, the certificate is sent to TRIS for credit to be assigned to the participant's training record.

 Procedure